 We are recording and storing astronomical amounts of data.
 Data that could help us make better decisions, allocate resources in socially and environmentally optimal ways and help coordinate our collective actions.
 For that to happen we need to make it available to the commons, while safeguarding individual and collectives privacies.
 I research new modes of data sharing as a lead consultant for the Open Data Institute, working on data trusts.
 I advice Social Observatory on data commons and work with health data startup CoverUS on the creation of a data sharing & consent protocol.
+I write about data governance as part of the Data Critiques project and on my personal blog.

 Platform Investico is an independent investigative journalism bureau in the Netherlands.
 We engage in three month long research projects around structural societal issues, working with Trouw, Groene Amsterdammer, Argos Radio and Nieuwsuur to ensure our research reaches a broad audience.
 I personally focus on data use, privacy and surveillance.
 Next to traditional investigative techniques, I employ data science methods and digital tools to find new stories in data sets.